 Public bus transport can convey you to a number of locations in Burnie and along the North West Coast.
 It is advisable that you are aware of the timetables of destination routes to allow you enough time to return to Burnie’s CBD for shuttle transport back to the ship.

 Visit https://www.metrotas.com.au/timetables/burnie/ or make enquires at The Visitor Centre at Makers’ Workshop on the day.

 Driving in Tasmania

-Australians drive on the left, which can be disconcerting for visitors not accustomed the this.
+Australians drive on the left, which can be disconcerting for visitors not accustomed to this.
 Roads are generally good and major routes well signposted.
 Speed limits and distances are expressed in kilometres and vary substantially from 50 kph in residential and heavy traffic areas to 110 kph on highways/freeways (please follow signage for speed limits).
 Drink driving is a serious offence and heavily policed.
 Drivers can be stopped anywhere at random and subjected to a breath analysis test.
 The legal limit in Australia is a blood alcohol content of 0.05%.

 The Road Safety Advisory Council for Tasmania provides some very helpful information for those unfamiliar with Tasmania's roads www.rsac.tas.gov.au.